Pointwise convergence of the fractional Schr\"odinger equation in $\mathbb R^2$: Proof of Theorem

-For a sufficiently small $\epsilon>0$, we have $10K^{\epsilon^3-\epsilon^2} \le 1/6$.
-This completes the induction step for the first term of \eqref{wall123}.
-In the subsequent section, we estimate the second and third terms of \eqref{wall123} which are transversal and tangential term separately.
+Since $ K \ll R^{\epsilon}$ and $R \gg 1$, we have $10K^{\epsilon^3-\epsilon^2} \le 1/6$.
+This completes the induction step for the first term on the right-hand side of \eqref{wall123}.
+In the remainder of this section, we treat the second and third terms on the right-hand side of \eqref{wall123}.